laws-africa/indigo/docs/guide/metadata.rst

 To find and link terms, click **Analysis** and then **Find and link defined terms**.

+When viewing a document, Indigo marks the definition of a defined term **in bold**.

-.. note:: Defined terms are lost when a section is edited.
-It's best to find and link defined terms just before publishing a final document.
+.. important:: Defined terms are lost when a section is edited.
+It's best to find and link defined terms just before publishing a final document, or after doing a batch of updates.